-- The 2019 budget for this division reflects no change in staffing levels. - The budget includes New Budget Items for the Decant Facility and Surface Water Vehicle Replacement - Salary and benefit costs comprise 35% of the total expenditure budget. - Compared to the 2017 budget, expenditures are increasing approximately .15% in this division due to high material cost, salary and benefits - Surface Water Equipment Replacement Items - o Dump Truck - o Front End Loader
+- The 2019 budget for this division reflects no change in staffing levels. - The budget includes New Budget Items for the Decant Facility and Surface Water Vehicle Replacement - Salary and benefit costs comprise 35% of the total expenditure budget. - Compared to the 2018 budget, expenditures are increasing less than 1%. - Surface Water Equipment Replacement Items - o Dump Truck - o Front End Loader